JujuAdams/Vinyl/docs/6.1/Functions-Runtime-Setup.md

 Sets up a sound asset for playback with Vinyl.
 This is an optional function and any sound asset without a Vinyl definition will be played at a gain of 1, without any pitch shifting, and on the default mix.

-If the `emitterAlias` parameter is defined, Vinyl will attempt to play the sound on the specified emitter.
+If the `emitterAlias` parameter is defined, Vinyl will attempt to play the sound on the specified emitter **when playing the sound asset directly** using `VinylPlay()`.
 You can register an emitter with `VinylRegisterEmitter()`.
+Emitter aliases will not affect audio played using a pattern or a queue.

 #### **Example**